tronfu/Voron-Mods/Servo_Nozzle_Brush/README.md

 * Put the two spring T-nuts in the extrusion and mount the housing to the extrusion (about 40 mm from the print bed on a V2.4 350).
 Don't tighten them too much.
 We will want to adjust the distance from the housing to the edge of the print bed.
 * Connect the servo to the wires from the MCU.
 * Power on the printer.
-If you have correctly inserted [servo probe_dock_servo] section into your printer.cfg, you should see the servo moving to the initial angle (e.g., 175 deg. in the sample setup) position up on boot up.
+If you have correctly inserted [servo arm] section into your printer.cfg, you should see the servo moving to the initial angle (e.g., 175 deg. in the sample setup) position up on boot up.
-* Type the following command in a terminal to Klipper (e.g., under Octoprint's terminal tab): retractable_probe_dock.
+* Type the following command in a terminal to Klipper (e.g., under Octoprint's terminal tab): retract_arm.
 (You should hear some clicking sound but the servo gear may not spin because it is at its initial angle position.)
 * Attach the white plastic wing that came with the servo to the top of the servo.
 You can just press it down but don't need to screw it in yet.
 <img src="Images/install_housing.jpg" width="400">

-* Put the dock adaptor arm over the white plastic wing, and secure the arm using a M2x6mm machine screw.
+* Put the servo adaptor arm over the white plastic wing, and secure the arm using a M2x6mm machine screw.
 ---
 **NOTE**